And this morning we'll tell you about the album that predicted the symptoms of the Covid-19 virus back in 1981 (well, not really).

 But as you're already guessing, Blackmore was still not content with the relative success of that album and push the band even in a more commercial direction, with one of the role models for hin being "Foreigner".
 Cozy Powell smelled the commercial change and was the first to "abandon ship".
 He managed to hold on for one more album after Dio left, but was no longer willing to accept the fundamental change in style and sound.
 Immediately after, singer Graham Bonnet also left the band, both of whom will eventually find their way to the "Michael Schenker Group".

-When singer Joe Lynn Turner joined the band, most of the musical parts, that were tuned to Bonnet's voice have already been recorded.
-As a result, Turner was forced to sing in a higher-than-usual tone and only because of this he deserve a compliment for his performance on this album.
+When singer Joe Lynn Turner joined the band, most of the musical parts, that were tuned to Bonnet's voice had already been recorded.
+As a result, Turner was forced to sing in a higher-than-usual tone and only because of this he deserves a compliment for his performance on this album.

 It can be said that Ritchie Blackmore's vision came true, as the album became one of the band's most successful, not least thanks to the excellent production of Roger Glover who not only played bass, but also sharpened and crystalized the songs in his role as producer.